- 1. Getting a used car seat without doing your homework

-Bulky outerwear and blankets can prevent harness straps from snugly securing your baby.
+Bulky outerwear and blankets can prevent harness straps from snugly securing your child.
 Buckle the harness, and then place a coat or blanket over the harness to keep your baby warm.

 Older children need booster seats to help an adult safety belt fit correctly.
 You can switch from a car seat to a booster seat when your child has topped the highest weight — typically 40 to 80 pounds (18 to 36 kilograms) — or height allowed by the car seat manufacturer.
 Remember, however, that your child is safest remaining in a car seat with a harness for as long as possible.

 Booster seats must be used with a lap and shoulder belt — never a lap-only belt.
-Make sure the lap belt lies low and snug across your child's upper thighs and that the shoulder belt crosses the middle of your child's chest and shoulder.
+Make sure the lap belt lies low across your child's hips and pelvis and that the shoulder belt crosses the middle of your child's chest and shoulder.

 Most kids can safely use an adult seat belt sometime between ages 8 and 12.
 Here's how you'll know that your child is ready:

 - Your child reaches a height of 4 feet 9 inches (nearly 1.5 meters).